 The preparation of this report on campus crime statistics on an annual basis involves coordination among the Department of Campus Safety, the office of the Dean of Student Services, the Maine State Police, and the Hancock County Sheriff's Office.
 In addition, Campus Safety Authorities are required annually to confirm that all Clery-reportable crimes (described in the definitions section on page 22-24) reported to them have also been reported to Campus Safety or the Dean of Student Services.
 Statistics on crimes reported to the Hancock County Sheriff's Office or Maine State Police which occurred on campus, at non-campus properties, and on public property adjacent to campus are included in this crime report.
-In 2016, after the New Handbook for Campus Safety and Security Reporting was published, the College began to inventory non-campus properties used by the Academy repeatedly for schoolsponsored trips and requested crime statistics for these locations on the dates of use in 2017 and 2018 from local police authorities in those locations.
-Any information provided by these police authorities in time for publication of the report is included in the crime statistics for the 2018 calendar year.
+In 2016, after the New Handbook for Campus Safety and Security Reporting was published, the College began to inventory non-campus properties used by the Academy repeatedly for schoolsponsored trips and requested crime statistics for these locations on the dates of use in 2018-2020 from local police authorities in those locations.
+Any information provided by these police authorities in time for publication of the report is included in the crime statistics for the 2020 calendar year.
 In addition to this annual report, Campus Safety maintains a daily crime log describing reported incidents.
 A copy of the daily log may be obtained at the Campus Safety Department.

-The report is emailed annually to all current students, faculty, and staff of Maine Maritime Academy on or by October 1st; however, due to the COVID-19 pandemic, the deadline was extended to December 31, 2020.
+The report is emailed annually to all current students, faculty, and staff of Maine Maritime Academy on or by October 1st.
 This report is maintained on the Maine Maritime Academy website at http://mainemaritime.edu/campus-safety/clery/ and hard copies are available upon request to the Campus Safety Department in Windlass House.
-All current and prospective employees may request a hard copy through Human Resources in Levitt Hall.
+All current and prospective employees may request a hard copy through Human Resources in Leavitt Hall.